This Volkswagen Bug on top of a smokestack is a popular tourist attraction in Amsterdam, New York.

 by Chris Clemens

 Asterdam was given its name by early Dutch settlers wanting to pay tribute to their Netherlands homeland.
-With the Mohawk River slicing it down the center, it later would celebrate increased commerce and industry because of the Erie Canal.
+With the Mohawk River slicing it down the center, shipping did okay in the early years.
+The city would later would celebrate increased commerce and industry with the Erie Canal.

 Chris Clemens is the Founder/Publisher of Exploring Upstate.
 From his hometown in Rochester, he spends as much time as possible connecting with the history, culture, and places that make Upstate New York a land of discovery.
 Follow him on Twitter at @cpclemens